 I burnt out, quit my job and can’t stand the thought of jumping into another Front End codebase that isn’t my own.

 A disclaimer: This article isn't about framework(library) X vs framework Y - it's about people building unsustainable web applications in ways that make the developer experience suffer.
+Front end is great, but it can turn into a nightmare when corners are cut.
+The issues described below are largely in part to working in an Agency environment where a lack of ownership can create a hodge podge of a codebase that's incredibly difficult to work with.

 We all know the ‘there’s a new framework every week’ meme.
-While a good rib, it hits on a very frustrating and unnecessary truth of developing web applications.
+While a good rib, it hits on a very frustrating truth of developing web applications.
 People keep on reinventing ways to do the same old shit.
-It adds complexity, bloats applications, makes on boarding new developers costly and tedious.
+It adds complexity, bloats applications, makes on boarding new developers both costly and tedious.
 It’s a royal pain in the ass.

 The following is a summary of problematic aspects within front end that drove me up the wall.